a-matai/website-hp-ubl/index.md

 - working on [this website](https://amatai.me),
 - starting a blog (_coming soon_),
 - working on Climate Science at [RDCEP](https://rdcep.org/) on Research and Data Visualization,
-- serving as a TA, Mentor Liasion, and Board Member of [campusCatalyst](https://www.campuscatalyst.uchicago.edu/),
+- TA, Mentor Liasion, and Board Member of [campusCatalyst](https://www.campuscatalyst.uchicago.edu/),
 - finishing my BS in Mathematics and Computer Science,
-- watching ALL the great comedy TV shows ever,
+- watching all the great comedy TV shows ever (currently on Cheers),
 - making a lot of coffee a lot of ways,
 - thinking about food,
 - and a few other things here and there.